Student Handbook

 School Hours and Supervision Before/After School

 School hours are 9:15 a.m. to 3:45 p.m.
 The safety of students is of utmost importance to us.
-Students should not arrive on campus before 9:05 a.m. on regular start days and 10:05 a.m. on late start Wednesdays.
-We have no regular after school supervision available.
-To ensure student safety, all students must be picked up 3:45 p.m.
-Individual after school activities will be communicated by supervising teacher.
+Students should not arrive on campus before 9:10 a.m. on regular start days and 10:10 a.m. on late start Wednesdays.
+We do not have before and after school supervision available.
+To ensure student safety, all students must be picked up by 3:45 p.m.
+Individual after school activities will be communicated by supervising teachers.

 9:15 a.m.
 Students expected to be in their seats for morning announcements (2nd bell)